-Received: 16 May 2013 Accepted: 21 June 2013 Citation: European Neurological Review, 2013;8(2):124-9 DOI:10.17925/ENR.2013.08.02.124
+Received: May 16, 2013 Accepted: June 21, 2013 Citation: US Neurology, 2013;9(1):24-9 DOI: 10.17925/USN.2013.09.01.24

-Correspondence: Pedro Barros, Department of Neurology, Centro Hospitalar Vila Nova de Gaia/Espinho, Rua Conceição Fernandes, 4434-502, Vila Nova Gaia, Portugal.
+Correspondence: Pedro Barros, MD, Department of Neurology, Centro Hospitalar Vila Nova de Gaia/Espinho, Rua Conceição Fernandes, 4434-502, Vila Nova Gaia, Portugal.
 E: pedrojgbarros@gmail.com

 Although disease modifying treatments (DMT) have been available for multiple sclerosis (MS) for many years, there is a continuous need to manage the variety of symptoms reported by the patients and to lessen the accumulation of impairments and disability that accompany disease progression.
-Symptomatic treatment, an important arm in the whole management of MS, is classically divided into pharmacological and non-pharmacological methods, the former relying on medications that are usually not specific for patients with MS. To treat the wide range of symptoms associated with MS can be frustrating, given that available drug treatment is limited in its efficacy.
-MS symptoms that interfere with daily life may be rather disabling, mobility is a major concern, which usually results from a range of motor disturbances.
-In its turn, the impairment of motor functions is common and correlate with poorer prognosis.1 Here we review the current evidence in the management of three of the most common and disabling motor symptoms: spasticity, tremor and gait impairment.
+Symptomatic treatment, an important arm in the whole management of MS, is classically divided in pharmacologic and nonpharmacologic methods, the former relying on medications that are usually not specific for patients with MS. To treat the wide range of symptoms associated with MS can be frustrating, given that available drug treatment is limited in its efficacy.
+MS symptoms that interfere with daily life may be rather disabling, mobility is a key concern, which usually results from a range of motor disturbances.
+In its turn, the impairment of motor functions is common and correlate with poorer prognosis.
+Here we review the current evidence in the management of three of the most common and disabling motor symptoms: spasticity, tremor, and gait impairment.